rollingsu/rollingsu.github.io/_pages/about.md

   - /about.html
 ---

-.highlight {
-  border-left: 3px solid #4ecdc4;
-  padding-left: 1rem;
-}
 ---
 Hi🙌, I'm Zhaolong Su, a senior student at Beijing University of Technology, and a Incoming PhD at William & Mary.
 My research interests primarily focus on Machine Learning, Computer Vision, Multimodal Learning.

-I am a researcher at Johns Hopkins University, working with Bloomberg Distinguished **Prof. Alan Yuille**.
-Prior to that, I  worked at Peking University, supervised by **Prof. Wentao Zhang**.
-I also had a wonderful experience at HKU, we have promoted the development and application of CT-free scoliosis treatment.
+I am a researcher at <span class= "gradient-text">Johns Hopkins University</span>, working with Bloomberg Distinguished **Prof. Alan Yuille**.
+Prior to that, I  worked at <span class= "gradient-text">Peking University</span>, supervised by **Prof. Wentao Zhang**.
+I also had a wonderful experience at <span class= "gradient-text">HKU</span>, we have promoted the development and application of CT-free scoliosis treatment.
 I am also interning at Chinese Academy of Sciences(CAS) supervised by **Prof.Guoqi Li**.

 Recently, I organized a seminar with Professor Xin Zhou from Vanderbilt(Vandy) University and Professor Shan Wang from the Vandy wet lab.
 While I may not directly pursue this field, I find it incredibly interesting.